WaffleWhip/velocloud-cloudinit-builder/README.md

 CloudInit Builder is a portable Windows utility that automates the creation of `cloud-init.iso` files and validates them against a lightweight virtual machine.
 It was designed to streamline VeloCloud testing workflows, but it works for any cloud-init payload you want to inject into a VM.

+> **Compatibility note:** The automated smoke test has been validated end-to-end with VeloCloud software release **4.5.0**.
+Older or newer versions may work, but they have not been exercised yet.

 The executable ships as a single file.
 When run, it pulls down self-contained copies of Podman and QEMU, keeps them in the same working directory, and never touches system-wide installations or the registry.

 ## Requirements